Decorate a Wood Bird House Two Easy Ways

 I was pleased with the way this looked and how easy it was to do, but decided to give this same birdhouse a different makeover.

 Dollar Tree has so many lovely rub on transfers.
 I thought I would redo the same birdhouse using some of these hydrangeas.
-The eucalyptus wall sticker peeled off easily and I can reuse it again, if I want.
+Choose whatever design suits your style.

 I chose this larger transfer that fit nicely into the bottom corner of the birdhouse.
 You can use a scraper to apply the transfers, but I find it just as effective to use a fingernail, especially on the smaller rub ons.